eleanorLYJ/OR-conference-website/README.md

-# miduConf
+# OR-conference-website

-## Descripción del Proyecto

-Este proyecto es el código fuente del sitio web oficial de **miduConf**, una conferencia de programación y desarrollo web en español que se celebrará el **12 de septiembre de 2024**.
-El sitio web se desarrolla utilizando Next.js y tiene como objetivo informar a los asistentes y a la comunidad en general sobre los detalles de la conferencia, incluidos los oradores, el horario, los regalos y sorteos, y cómo registrarse para el evento.
+## Project Description

+This project is modifed from the source code for the official website of **miduConf**, a Spanish language programming and web development conference.

+ The website is developed using Next.js and aims to inform attendees and the community at large about the conference details, including speakers, schedule, and how to register for the event.

-## Prerrequisitos
+## Prerequisites

 - Node.js
 - npm

-## Instalación y Configuración

-1. Clona el repositorio.
+## Installation and Configuration

+1. Clone the repository.
-2. Ejecuta `npm install` para instalar las dependencias.
+2. Run `npm install` to install the dependencies.
-3. Ejecuta `npm run dev` para iniciar el servidor de desarrollo.
+3. Run `npm run dev` to start the development server.

-## Cómo Probar el Proyecto

-Para probar el proyecto, sigue estos pasos:
+## How to Test the Project

+To test the project, follow these steps:

-1. Ejecuta `npm run test` para ejecutar las pruebas unitarias (si las hay).
+1. Run `npm run test` to run the unit tests (if any).
-2. Abre el navegador y navega a `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000`.